microsoft/react-native-windows-samples/website/blog/2021-08-05-win32component.md

 1. Double click on the project and change the `TargetFramework` from `net5.0` to `net5.0-windows10.0.19041.0`.
 The new target will enable you to leverage Windows 10 APIs from your .NET application.
 It's required in our scenario since we need to use the App Service APIs.
 2. Right click on the project, choose **Manage NuGet Packages** and install the [Microsoft.Windows.Compatibility](https://www.nuget.org/packages/Microsoft.Windows.Compatibility) package.
 It will give us access to the APIs to interact with the Windows registry.
 3. Right click on the project, choose **Properties** and change the **Output type** from **Console Application** to **Windows Application**.
 Thanks to this change, our application will run headless, without any visible UI.
-This helps to achieve a good user experience, since our classic Windows process will run only in background.
+This helps to achieve a good user experience, since our classic Win32 process will run only in background.
 All the UI and interaction will be handled by the React Naive application.

 The application will run continuously in background, until the main React Native application will be closed.
 To achieve this goal, we start the main process in a separate thread, which gets terminated when the connection with the App Service is closed (which means that the application is closed).
-This approach ensures that the classic Windows application doesn't become a "zombie" process, which stays alive even if the main app has been shut down.
+This approach ensures that the classic Win32 application doesn't become a "zombie" process, which stays alive even if the main app has been shut down.

 ```csharp
 static AutoResetEvent appServiceExit;